QuietJoon/doldol/DevLog/Problem with `Traversable`.md

 To apply something to `asTypeOf`, The function should pick a element from the `Traversable a`.
 However, there are no good class method for `Traversable a` like `head`.
 Therefore, I stucked in the point.

-Morover, `head` is also very dangerous!
+Moreover, `head` is also very dangerous!
 There could be empty `Traversable a`.
 Therefore, the approach depends on type variable is better then this.
 Of course, there could be trick like using `fromEnum 0`